NeggFriedRice/CramHub/README.md

 With the advent of the internet it's very easy to find information or materials with a few keystrokes and a mouse click allowing anyone to upskill if they put the time in; but alas, this is a double-edged sword.
 With heaping mounds of information comes a huge time investment trying to find material that fits the bill and not a word dump copied from StackOverflow for SEO optimisation.

 It's extremely time consuming to trawl through the huge mountain of guides, walkthroughs and YouTube videos to find something that is easily understandable with a clear and concise step-by-step approach.

+The CramHub project aims to reduce this time investment that is required before any substantial learning can even begin.

 ## R3 - Why did I choose this database system (and comparison to others)?